How to Use Animation in Mobile Apps

 Design Principles to Follow

-When working on an animation, make sure you keep some fundamental principles in mind.
+When working on a mobile UI animation, make sure you keep some fundamental principles in mind.
 They all are covered below.

 A good animation serves as a means of providing some information, such as the elements hierarchy, available actions, etc.